IgniteUI/app-builder-docfx/en/on-prem-prerequisites-and-installation.md

 ### First time installation

-1 - Download the appbuilder.zip file located here (public URL) 2 - Extract the appbuilder.tar contained in the appbuilder.zip file.
+1 - Download the appbuilder.zip part of your Download section under the Infragistics Customer Portal.
+2 - Extract the appbuilder.tar contained in the appbuilder.zip file.
 3 - Open a terminal or command prompt window at the extracted location.
 4 - Load and verify the image.